zhengbrayden/ecommerce-api/README.md

 - Integrating with Stripe webhooks to receive events from Stripe when a checkout session was completed.
 Due to the nature of the internet, multiple webhooks could be sent for the same event, so I had to make sure my checkout fulfillment was idempotent.
 - Due to the transient and unreliable nature of webhooks/the internet, creating a manual resolution option via pinging the Stripe API to ensure that checkouts would not be stuck in a permanent unresolved state.
-- Tracking stripe checkout sessions using database records; Maintaing a good internal state of the app with respect to the state of Stripe; For example, making sure a user did not have access to payment before cancelling their checkout in internal state.
+- Tracking stripe checkout sessions using database records; Maintaining a good internal state of the app with respect to the state of Stripe; For example, making sure a user did not have access to payment before cancelling their checkout in internal state.
 Otherwise, the store owner would have to issue refunds and pay transaction costs out of pocket.
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Notable features

 - Ability to cancel checkouts on the Stripe checkout page.
 - Ability to pay using asynchronous payments (payments that take days to complete) by tentatively placing orders.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Learning
-The primary aim of building this project was to learn as much as possible about back-end web development from the ground up.
+The primary aim of building this project was to learn as much as possible about backend web development from the ground up.
 My learning includes:
-- How to design a concurrent application (web application), and the importance of database transactions for ACID principles.
+- How to design a concurrent application (web application).
+How database transactions work and their importance for ACID principles.
-- Non-deterministic nature of the internet
+- Dealing with edge cases arising from the non-deterministic nature of the internet
-- Organization of an Express project
+- Organizing an Express project
-- Design of web-apps using the abstractions of a front-end and back-end
+- At a higher level, designing a web-app using the abstractions of a frontend and backend
 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ## Roadmap

 - Refund feature
-- Front-end
+- Frontend
 - Display order information on payment success

 See the [open issues](https://github.com/zhengbrayden/ecommerce-api/issues) for a full list of proposed features (and known issues).